alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
 Plugins such as Flash or Java may execute as well, although not at this time on